How and Why Teach Kids Patience

-Growing a plant takes time making it a perfect activity that requires persistence.
-For that matter, parents should know how to be patient with kids, encouraging them to wait until a seed breaks through the soil.
-Then children have to observe for quite a long time how the sprout becomes taller and healthier.
+Growing a plant takes time, making it a perfect activity that requires persistence.
+Parents should know how to be patient with kids, encouraging them to wait until a seed breaks through the soil.
+Then, children have to observe for quite a long time how the sprout becomes taller and healthier.
 What a perfect activity to teach patience!
 One more similar indoor challenge is to grow a lemon tree from seed.

 Gather kids together and read books aloud.
 They can also participate, taking turns and reading several lines.
 Thus, they learn to concentrate and sit still for a long time.

 Puzzles are very engaging.
-Still, one needs to take discipline and be persistent enough to see it to the end.
+Still, one needs to be disciplined and persistent enough to see it to the end.
 Putting the pieces together alone may be boring, but if the whole family joins a kid, it might be much funnier.
 Gradually increase the number of pieces when kids become proficient in it.